pschaus/book_lepl1402/source/part5.rst

         }
     }

 Our ``MinComputation`` class specifies how to compute the minimum of an array.
-We can evidently run it in a purely sequential way as follows:
+We can evidently run this computation in a purely sequential way as follows:

 ..  code-block:: java